 - Give yourself regular breaks: Many developers use the Pomodoro Technique, which involves 20-minute chunks of focus interspersed with short breaks.
 I like the Marinara: Pomodoro Assistant Chrome Extension for this.

 - Work on things you enjoy: It's hard to avoid distraction if you don't actually enjoy what you're doing.
 This is more of a long-term career strategy tip, but think about what work you find most rewarding as a front-end developer, and figure out ways to do more of it.

 This applies to office-based roles too, but I find the ability to stay organized is even more important when working remotely.

 I like to make a plan for each day: what I need to work on, what order I should do it in, and how much I want to get done.
 Then I make a checklist (just in the Notes app on Mac, any similar app will do) and start working through it, checking each item off as I complete it.

-If you work freelance, you'll likely want to use more sophisticated project management software (I like Trello) to keep track of everything.
+If you work freelance, you'll likely want to use project management software (I like Trello) to keep multiple projects organized.